angr/angr-doc/docs/analysis_writing.md

 ### Working with projects

-Via some python magic, your analysis will automatically have the project upon which you are running it under the `self.project` property.
+Via some Python magic, your analysis will automatically have the project upon which you are running it under the `self.project` property.
 Use this to interact with your project and analyze it!

 ```python